openshift/windows-machine-config-operator/README.md

 when deploying Windows workloads.
 This field is used to authoritatively identify the pod OS for validation.
 In OpenShift, it is used when enforcing OS-specific pod security standards.

+## Uninstalling the Windows Machine Config Operator

+Windows workloads and Windows nodes must be removed before uninstalling the WMCO.

+To uninstall WMCO from the Openshift cluster, you need to delete the subscription, the CSV, the RBAC resources, and the namespace created by the installation process.

+Assuming the WMCO was installed in the `openshift-windows-machine-config-operator` namespace, you can run the following commands:

+1. Get current CSV from subscription
+    ```bash
+    WMCO_CSV=$(oc get subscription -n openshift-windows-machine-config-operator windows-machine-config-operator -o jsonpath='{.status.currentCSV}')
+    ```
+2. Delete the subscription
+    ```bash
+    oc delete subscription -n openshift-windows-machine-config-operator windows-machine-config-operator
+    ```
+3. Delete the CSV
+    ```bash
+    oc delete csv -n openshift-windows-machine-config-operator ${WMCO_CSV}
+    ```
+4. Delete RBAC resources
+    ```bash
+    oc delete clusterrolebinding windows-instance-config-daemon
+    ```
+    ```bash
+    oc delete clusterroles windows-instance-config-daemon
+    ```
+5. Delete the namespace
+    ```bash
+    oc delete namespace openshift-windows-machine-config-operator
+    ```

 ## Development

 See [HACKING.md](docs/HACKING.md).